kannan-karthikeyan-csye6225/tf-aws-infra/README.md

 Terraform configurations for an AWS VPC with 3 private subnets and 3 public subnets along with route tables and an internet gateway

 Testing Github Workflow right now.
+Tsting again